Ngô Đình Nhu: Power

 Nhu held no official role in the government, but ruled the southern region of South Vietnam, commanding private armies and secret police.
 Along with his wife and Archbishop Thục, he lived in the Presidential Palace with Diệm.
-Pervaded by family corruption, Nhu competed with his brother Ngô Đình Cẩn, who ruled the northern areas for U.S. contracts and rice trade.
+Pervaded by family corruption, Nhu competed with his brother Ngô Đình Cẩn, who ruled the northern areas, for U.S. contracts and rice trade.
 He controlled the Army of the Republic of Vietnam Special Forces commanded by Colonel Lê Quang Tung, not for fighting the Viet Cong but in Saigon to maintain the authoritarian rule of his family.
-Tortures and killings of "communist suspects" were committed on a daily basis.
-The death toll was put at around 50,000 as well as 75,000 imprisonments, and extended beyond communists to anti-communist dissidents and anti-corruption whistleblowers.
+Tortures and killings of "communist suspects" were committed on a daily basis, and extended beyond communists to anti-communist dissidents and anti-corruption whistleblowers.
 His agents infiltrated labor unions and social organizations, and he expanded the police forces from 20 to 32 officers.
 They conducted arrests without warrants and selective suppression of criminal activity and graft while turning a blind eye to regime loyalists.

-Nhu and his wife allegedly amassed a fortune by running numbers and lottery rackets, manipulating currency and extorting money from Saigon businesses.
+Nhu and his wife amassed a fortune by running numbers and lottery rackets, manipulating currency and extorting money from Saigon businesses.
 In 1956, Diệm created a rubber stamp unicameral legislature, the National Assembly.
 Nhu won a seat in the body, ostensibly as an independent, but never bothered to attend a single session of debate or vote, but this made no difference as Diệm's policies were overwhelmingly approved in any formal show of numbers.